rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: I think you want an immutable data type for Date.
 I think the fact that the current Date object is mutable is destructive to users.

-AWB: The existing date object is always and forever going to be the existing date object.
+AWB: The existing Date object is always and forever going to be the existing Date object.

 MPT: The immutable value type has direct user value.
 The rest of it has great value as well.
 But to not have people messing around with dates...